tennety/codemash2015/bird-wave-neo-cbus-notes.md

 ✓ nice examples on the bird field guide (what about playing actual bird sounds during this part? ... that would be cool) ✓ nice change of pace with "imagination land".
 Breaks up the show and tell nicely.
-   + uses a particular component from bird wave ... good choice to stay on topic
-- Don’t put slides up until you are ready for them.
+   + uses a particular component from bird wave ... good choice to stay on topic ✓ Don’t put slides up until you are ready for them.
 “Why Clojure, It’s a Lisp” was up for a long time before it was referred to.
 Consider getting a better transition slide for the handoff.

 # App architecture
+✓ Architecture diagram
 - perhaps discuss how data moves through birdwave ... what is requested, what is the payload, performance implications
    - perhaps give json payload example, rather than just verbally describing what is in the payload ?
 Are there any limitations you found with the technical decisions that were made?